 20 We call upon Parties to the Convention to ratify the amendment on genetically modified organisms to ensure its entry into force as an effective tool for promoting public rights in sustainable land management.

-21. We commit to providing enabling legal and institutional frameworks that ensure effective access to information, public participation in decision-making and access to justice as key pillars for infrastructure development and spatial planning; ensuring that developers and planners play supportive roles in the implementation of these pillars and encouraging partnerships, consultative mechanisms and forums to enhance policy dialogue on development issues.
+21. We commit to providing enabling legal and institutional frameworks that ensure effective access to information, public participation in decision-making and access to justice as key pillars for infrastructure development and spatial planning; ensuring that developers, planners and financial actors play supportive roles in the implementation of these pillars and encouraging partnerships, consultative mechanisms and forums to enhance policy dialogue on development issues.

-22. We note with satisfaction the solid outcomes of the analytical work related to the development of the Protocol during the latest intersessional period.
-We will strive to keep the Protocol and its implementation aligned with ongoing developments and technological possibilities related to pollutant release and transfer registers in order to respond to the increased demand for easy-to-access information.
+22. We note with satisfaction the solid outcomes of the analytical work related to the development of the Protocol during the latest intersessional period, which may lead to Parties submitting appropriate amendments to the Protocol, with a view to keep the Protocol and its implementation aligned with ongoing developments and technological possibilities related to pollutant release and transfer registers in order to respond to the increased demand for easy-to-access information.

 23. We commit to promoting digitalization and modernization of environmental information systems, making the best use of Open Data and pollutant release and transfer registers, and to harnessing best available digital technologies to ensure effective access to information, public participation in decision-making and access to justice in environmental matters.